 Omega-3 fatty acids are best known for their variety of potential health benefits.
-However, as with many other nutrients, consuming high doses can be detrimental, potentially causing problems such as altered immune function.
+However, as with many other nutrients, consuming too much omega-3 can be detrimental, potentially causing problems such as altered immune function.

 Fish oil is a supplemental form of omega-3 fatty acids used to treat many conditions, including high triglycerides.
-According to MedlinePlus, fish oil can also be effective for reducing risk for heart disease.
+According to Mayo Clinic, fish oil can also be effective for reducing risk for heart disease.
 Howard LeWine, M.D., chief medical editor of Internet Publishing at Harvard Health Publications, notes that even though deficiencies in omega-3s have been linked to cancer, mood disorders, arthritis and other health problems, this does not mean that higher doses translate into greater protection against disease.

 When consuming omega-3s through dietary sources, you should avoid certain fish due to their potential contamination with mercury and other chemicals.
 These include shark, king mackerel and farm-raised salmon.

 Talk to your doctor before taking omega-3 supplements to be sure they are safe for you.
 According to Mayo Clinic, these supplements can potentially interact with several types of medications, including blood thinners, blood pressure drugs, contraceptives, weight-loss drugs and vitamin E.

 - Harvard Medical School: "Fish Oil: Friend or Foe?"

 - Oregon State University: "Excess Omega-3 Fatty Acids Could Lead to Negative Health Effects"